April 9, 2026

 Adam Ratner

-Transitioning from High School to College: A Mental Health Guide for Students & Families in Naperville and Chicago
+Teens' Transitioning from High School to College: A Mental Health Guide for Teen Students & Families in Naperville and Chicago

 This transition isn’t just logistical.
-It’s psychological.
+It’s deeply psychological for teenagers; still navigating the dynamics of finding themselves in the world.
 And how we navigate it matters.

 The Hidden Emotional Complexity of “Moving Forward”